 I've written four albums, two of which have been released on record labels.
 ‘Tre Em’, released on A Strangely Isolated Place (ASIP) 2012 & ‘Issa’, Important Records 2015.

-I've composed and produced scores for fashion house Vivienne Westwood as well as independent filmmakers Juul Van Der Laan and Matty Groves.
-I've also written an audio book score for prominent UK artists Heather & Ivan Morison and been involved in the creation of an audio documentary with artist Joel Chima.
+I've composed and produced scores for independent filmmakers Juul Van Der Laan, Matty Groves and Joel Chima.
+I've also written an audio book score for prominent UK artists Heather & Ivan Morison.
+I currently freelance for TAM Collective writing music and sound editing for their films.

-I play swarsangum (pictured) and drums.
+I play Swarsangum, trumpet and drums.
 My ability across these instruments informs my approach to production, creating a flexible creative environment rich in timbre and culture.

 I specialise on creating scores that honour and reflect various cultures from around the world.
 From Nigerian influenced, rhythm-heavy scores, to dance pop music, to Indian compositions for advertising and sound art.